 Clean Fleets News

-MARSHALL, Minn. – Schwan's Home Service, Inc., a subsidiary of The Schwan Food Company, recently was awarded a $500,000 Department of Energy grant to convert food-delivery truck engines to run on propane.
-The grant money will cover some of the cost for purchasing the kits required to convert gasoline engines to propane.
+In 2009, the U.S. Department of Energy awarded the company a $500,000 grant to convert food-delivery truck engines to run on propane.
+The grant covered some of the cost for purchasing the kits required to convert gasoline engines to propane.

 In addition to converting trucks to run on propane, the company continues to incorporate lighter trucks into its fleet.
 The new trucks are about 6,000 pounds lighter and deliver a 36% improvement in fuel economy.

 The company also lightens the load of older medium-duty vehicles by mounting each truck body on a lightweight chassis.
 This innovation reduces annual fuel consumption by approximately 3,500 gallons per truck.

 In 2014, the company ordered more than 230 new propane chassis to replace older propane-powered units in most cases.
 The new chassis average about 6 miles per gallon compared to 3 to 4 miles per gallon for the older, larger chassis.

 Schwan's also has an idle-reduction initiative that limits the amount of time trucks can idle to reduce vehicle emissions and conserve fuel.